pagopa-archive/benchmark-mock-generator/README.md

 7. Based on prism [roadmap](https://github.com/stoplightio/prism#-roadmap), at some point the data persistence feature will be available, allowing Prism to act like a sandbox, no ETA is provided.
 8. Based on prism [roadmap](https://github.com/stoplightio/prism#-roadmap), at some point the recording/learning mode feature will be available, no ETA is provided.
 9. [Prism](https://docs.stoplight.io/docs/prism/83dbbd75532cf-http-mocking#response-examples) allows you to override the return response through open-api examples.
+10. Request validation must be enabled (more details [here](https://docs.imposter.sh/openapi_plugin/#validating-requests-against-the-specification)).
+11. Based on documentation it allows to control the response in many ways, via [templates](https://docs.imposter.sh/templates/), [examples](https://docs.imposter.sh/openapi_plugin/#overriding-examples).
+12. Based on documentation it allows to keep a state ([store](https://docs.imposter.sh/stores/), and [capture](https://docs.imposter.sh/data_capture/)).
+13. Based on [documentation](https://docs.imposter.sh/metrics_logs_telemetry/#logs) it can log everything so somehow can be stored on a file.
+14. Based on [documentation](https://docs.imposter.sh/scripting/) imposter use a custom notation and accept different scripting language.
-10. [Open-api-mocker](https://github.com/jormaechea/open-api-mocker#customizing-generated-responses) allows you to override the return response through adding `x-faker` to the OpenAPI.
+15. [Open-api-mocker](https://github.com/jormaechea/open-api-mocker#customizing-generated-responses) allows you to override the return response through adding `x-faker` to the OpenAPI.

 ## Details